 - the Court’s decision of preliminary question of law;

-- the challenge of an arbitral award on ground of serious irregularity;
+- challenge arbitral award on ground of serious irregularity;

 - appeal against arbitral award on question of law;

 - application for leave to appeal against arbitral award on question of law; and

 - supplementary provisions on challenge or appeal against arbitral award.